Brian-Pho/CR4-DL/content/posts/other/questions-about-the-brain/index.md

     - Yes and no. On a species-level, yes.
 On an individual-level, no. This is seen in cases where people commit suicide and become addicted to drugs, fast-food, and don't care for their survival.
 - Is the purpose of brains to mirror the outside work; to reflect reality?
     - Yes and no. Brains mirror the outside world as argued in Livewired, but we can also imagine ideas that don't exist in reality such as fantasy books, dreams, and counterfactuals.
+- Why is myelin considered fat?
+    - Myelin is when a specific glia cell (oligodendrocyte) wraps axons with multiple layers (like a toilet paper role) it's own cell membrane.
+Since cell membranes are fat (phospholipid bilayer), myelin is just many layers of wrapped fat.
+Fat is a great insulator of not just heat, but ions, which is why it's used to contain the ions in the action potential, speeding them up.

 ## To Explore Questions